 Did you study art after leaving school?

-Why Vienna, actually?
+Why Vienna, specifically?

 Were you accepted straight away?